I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/fltkernel/nf-fltkernel-fltallocateextracreateparameterlist.md

 <p>Whether the operating system automatically frees memory that <b>FltAllocateExtraCreateParameterList</b> allocates depends on when <b>FltAllocateExtraCreateParameterList</b> is called, as shown in the following situations:</p>

-<p>A caller can invoke <b>FltAllocateExtraCreateParameterList</b> to allocate the ECP_LIST and add one or more ECP context structures before the caller invokes the <a href="https://msdn.microsoft.com/library/windows/hardware/ff541939">FltCreateFileEx2</a> routine.
+<p>A caller can invoke <b>FltAllocateExtraCreateParameterList</b> to allocate the ECP_LIST and add one or more ECP context structures before the caller invokes the <a href="..\fltkernel\nf-fltkernel-fltcreatefileex2.md">FltCreateFileEx2</a> routine.
 In this situation, the operating system does not free any of the ECP context structures.
 Therefore, the caller can make multiple calls to <b>FltCreateFileEx2</b> with the same ECP set.
-When the caller is done with the ECP_LIST, the caller must call the <a href="https://msdn.microsoft.com/library/windows/hardware/ff542964">FltFreeExtraCreateParameterList</a> routine to free the ECP_LIST.</p>

-<p>While a file system filter driver processes an <a href="https://msdn.microsoft.com/library/windows/hardware/ff548630">IRP_MJ_CREATE</a> request, the file system filter driver can call <a href="https://msdn.microsoft.com/library/windows/hardware/ff543305">FltInsertExtraCreateParameter</a> to attach an ECP to an existing ECP_LIST.
-If the ECP_LIST does not exist, the caller must call <b>FltAllocateExtraCreateParameterList</b> to create the ECP_LIST.
-In this situation, the ECP_LIST and the ECP context structure are automatically cleaned up by the I/O manager when the create operation completes.
-This allows a filter driver's ECP to be properly propagated across the processing of reparse points.
-This process might require multiple IRP_MJ_CREATE requests to be generated.</p>

-<p>If the FSRTL_ALLOCATE_ECPLIST_FLAG_CHARGE_QUOTA flag is used with the <i>Flags</i> parameter, as described above, a normal pageable pool is allocated.
-Otherwise, a pageable pool is allocated by using an internal lookaside list.</p>

-<p>This routine is available starting with Windows Vista. </p>

-<p>Whether the operating system automatically frees memory that <b>FltAllocateExtraCreateParameterList</b> allocates depends on when <b>FltAllocateExtraCreateParameterList</b> is called, as shown in the following situations:</p>

-<p>A caller can invoke <b>FltAllocateExtraCreateParameterList</b> to allocate the ECP_LIST and add one or more ECP context structures before the caller invokes the <a href="https://msdn.microsoft.com/library/windows/hardware/ff541939">FltCreateFileEx2</a> routine.
-In this situation, the operating system does not free any of the ECP context structures.
-Therefore, the caller can make multiple calls to <b>FltCreateFileEx2</b> with the same ECP set.
-When the caller is done with the ECP_LIST, the caller must call the <a href="https://msdn.microsoft.com/library/windows/hardware/ff542964">FltFreeExtraCreateParameterList</a> routine to free the ECP_LIST.</p>
+When the caller is done with the ECP_LIST, the caller must call the <a href="..\fltkernel\nf-fltkernel-fltfreeextracreateparameterlist.md">FltFreeExtraCreateParameterList</a> routine to free the ECP_LIST.</p>

-<p>While a file system filter driver processes an <a href="https://msdn.microsoft.com/library/windows/hardware/ff548630">IRP_MJ_CREATE</a> request, the file system filter driver can call <a href="https://msdn.microsoft.com/library/windows/hardware/ff543305">FltInsertExtraCreateParameter</a> to attach an ECP to an existing ECP_LIST.
+<p>While a file system filter driver processes an <a href="ifsk.irp_mj_create">IRP_MJ_CREATE</a> request, the file system filter driver can call <a href="..\fltkernel\nf-fltkernel-fltinsertextracreateparameter.md">FltInsertExtraCreateParameter</a> to attach an ECP to an existing ECP_LIST.
 If the ECP_LIST does not exist, the caller must call <b>FltAllocateExtraCreateParameterList</b> to create the ECP_LIST.
 In this situation, the ECP_LIST and the ECP context structure are automatically cleaned up by the I/O manager when the create operation completes.
 This allows a filter driver's ECP to be properly propagated across the processing of reparse points.
 This process might require multiple IRP_MJ_CREATE requests to be generated.</p>

 <p>If the FSRTL_ALLOCATE_ECPLIST_FLAG_CHARGE_QUOTA flag is used with the <i>Flags</i> parameter, as described above, a normal pageable pool is allocated.
 Otherwise, a pageable pool is allocated by using an internal lookaside list.</p>